ahmadajmi/multilingualwithangular/multilingualwithangular.md

 <div class="text-{{ default_float }}"></div>
 ```

 ### Remember the Language after Page Refresh

-What if the user did a page refresh, the current scenario is to show the language we defined using `preferredLanguage`, but if the user selected another language then he closed the App or did a page refresh, we need the user to continue use his selected language where he left off.
-We can fix this by using the browser localStorage to store the selected language and then use it so our App can remember which language the user have chosen the last time.
+After we have built the switching language feature and users loved it so much and so yes they can't believe they are able to change the language to use their preferred one, after that they closed the App and come back or they did a page refresh, what will happen in this case is they will see the App in the initial language we set using `preferredLanguage` and this is not good for the user experience and user time, so what we need to do is to let the user continue use the App with his selected language where he left off.
+We can fix this by using the browser localStorage to store the user selected language and then use it later so our App can remember which language the user have chosen the last time.

 We will use [angular-translate-storage-local] extension for that, first install the package with bower: